edwinst/nes64-controller-modification/README.md

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-cutout-cable-side.png?raw=true)

-1. cut the PCB
+1. Cut the PCB, then use the polishing tool to expose the traces going to the "A" button and to the "UP" button.

+   Note that for my type of switch, I had to cut grooves into the PCB at the end of the cutout to accomodate the mounting tabs of the switch.

+   Remove the coating covering the traces at the two indicated positions.
+The exposed part should be a few millimeters of shiny copper.
+I used a Dremel with a polishing tool for that, which worked well but take care that you work in a well ventilated area since the coating creates some nasty fumes.
+Alternatively, use some very fine sandpaper to remove the coating until you see clean copper.

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-cutout-after-cable-side.png?raw=true)
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-cutout-after-button-side.png?raw=true)

-1. remove the coating from two traces of the PCB
-1. tin the exposed traces
+1. Tin the exposed traces with the soldering iron.

+   Make sure the copper is clean before tinning.
+(Maybe clean it with isopropyl alcohol.)
+   Use flux if the tin does not bond to the copper easily.

-1. solder the connections for the 3-way switch
+1. Solder the connections for the 3-way switch according to the wiring diagram (see below).

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-installed-button-side.png?raw=true)
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-installed-cable-side.png?raw=true)

-1. apply isolation as needed
+1. Apply isolation as needed.

-1. make the cutout for the 3-way switch in the enclosure
+1. Make the cutout for the 3-way switch in the enclosure.

+   Depending on whether your controller already had a cutout for the original 2-way switch, you need to enlarge or create the cutout in the enclosure.
+Make sure that the cutout is just large enough to slide the switch to its outermost position in either direction.

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-enclosure-cuout.png?raw=true)

-1. test assembly
+1. Test assembly.

+   Before you glue the switch in place, I recommend that you assemble the controller provisionally in order to test it.
+To be safe, test the intended connections using a multimeter first and only if they are fine, connect the controller to your computer to test the functions of the buttons for all 3 switch positions.

-1. apply hot glue or epoxy to mechanically stabilize the switch
+1. Apply hot glue or epoxy to mechanically stabilize the switch.

+   If everything works fine, open the controller again and use hot glue or epoxy to secure the switch in place from both sides of the PCB.
+Take care that the glue does not block any of the screws or plastic parts of the enclosure upon assembly and also that the glue does not make its way into the contacts of the switch.

+1. Final assembly.

-1. final assembly, enjoyment (XXX make sure the cable is properly positioned)
+   When you do the final assembly, check that the cable is properly secured in its strain relief.

+1. Enjoy your new, improved controller!

 ## Wiring diagrams